yysun/apprun/README.md

 ![logo](logo.png)

-AppRun is a 3K library for building applications using the [elm architecture](https://guide.elm-lang.org/architecture) and the event pub-sub (event emitter).
+AppRun is a 3K library for building applications using the [elm architecture](https://guide.elm-lang.org/architecture), events, and components.

+What makes AppRun different from Elm, or other Elm inspired frameworks and libraries is that AppRun uses the [Event Pub-Sub](https://yysun.github.io/apprun/docs/#/?id=event-pubsubs) and [Components](https://yysun.github.io/apprun/docs/#/?id=component) that each component has its own elm architecture.

 Applications built with AppRun have less line of code, smaller js file, and better performance.
 See a comparison from [A Real-World Comparison of Front-End Frameworks with Benchmarks](https://medium.freecodecamp.org/a-real-world-comparison-of-front-end-frameworks-with-benchmarks-e1cb62fd526c).